Francesc0rtu/Francesc0rtu.github.io/content/bio.md

     caption: "Barcolana: the largest sailing regatta in the world, held in Trieste, Italy. *(Roberto Baroni, CC BY-SA 4.0)*"
 ---

- Hello, I'm **Francesco** and I'm a fresh graduate in **Data Science** and **AI** at [University of Trieste](https://dssc.units.it/).
- I'm an **NLP** and **Deep Learning** enthusiast and I'm currently working at AREA Science Park as Early Stage Researcher (Borsista di Ricerca), under the supervision of [Alberto Cazzaniga](https://area-rit.gitlab.io/lade/alberto.cazzaniga/).
+ Hello, I'm **Francesco** and I'm a first-year PhD student at [University of Trieste](https://adsai.units.it/) and at [AREA Science Park](https://en.areasciencepark.it/rdplatform-2023/lade-laboratorio-di-data-engeneering/), under the supervision of [Alberto Cazzaniga](https://area-rit.gitlab.io/lade/alberto.cazzaniga/).

+ I'm currently working on **Mechanistic Interpretability**  and **NLP4Good** (with a focus on the applications of NLP to healtcare), where I'm mostly interested in the intersection between geometrical and causal tools for interpretability.

- Previusly I was an intern at [Max-Planck Institute for Intelligent Systems](https://www.is.mpg.de/), in the Empirical Inference department, working with the supervision of [Zhijing Jin](https://zhijing-jin.com/fantasy/), where I wrote part of my master thesis.
+ Previusly I was an intern at [Max-Planck Institute for Intelligent Systems](https://www.is.mpg.de/), in the Empirical Inference department (Director Prof. Bernhard Schölkopf), working under the supervision of [Zhijing Jin](https://zhijing-jin.com/fantasy/), where I wrote part of my master thesis.

-  My research interests are in the field of **Natural Language Processing** and **Mechanistic Interpretability**, which is the core of my master thesis.
-I'm also interested in the intersection between **NLP** and **Political Science**, and I'd like to explore more this field in the future.

  I'm also a **sailor** and recently I started to learn **climbing**.
 I grew up in a small town in the [center of Italy](https://en.wikipedia.org/wiki/Viterbo), but I'm currently living in Trieste, a beautiful city on the sea in the north-east of Italy.